Hereditary Pheochromocytoma/ Paraganglioma Syndromes – Definition

 Gastrointestinal Stromal Tumors (GIST)

-These tumors can occur with mutations in all SDH subunits, most frequently with SDHA mutations.
+These tumors can occur with mutations in all SDH subunits, most frequently with pathogenic SDHA variants.
 They are usually located in the stomach and originate in the submucosal cells of Cajal.
 Gastric bleeding may occur as a complication.

 Clear Cell Renal Cell Carcinoma and Papillary Thyroid Carcinoma

-These tumors are described in the context of SDHB and SDHD mutations.
+These tumors are described in the context of pathogenic SDHB and SDHD variants.

 Specific Features of Treatment